enjigraph/smart-fish-scanner/README.md

 ```python
 python3 measurement.py
 ```
 ※Precautions for use
-Measurement requires AR markers to be placed at the four corners, By running create_marker.py, you can generate the AR markers you need.
+Measurement requires AR markers to be placed at the four corners.
+By running create_marker.py, you can generate the AR markers you need.
 Place them in the order 0, 1, 2, 3, clockwise from the upper left.

 ### When using a stereo camera